 - Take in the beautiful views of the French Quarter from across the river.

-Where to Eat and Drink in Algiers: I didn’t spend too much time in Algiers, but I did enjoy a treat and a chai latte at Tout De Suite Cafe.
+Where to Eat and Drink: While I didn’t spend too much time in the neighborhood, I did enjoy a treat and a chai latte at Tout De Suite Cafe.
 They’re open for breakfast and lunch.
-You’ll find a number of restaurants and bars within a short walking distance of the Ferry Terminal, including the Dry Dock Cafe, Tavolino Pizza & Lounge, Crown & Anchor English Pub, and Congregation Coffee.
+You’ll also find a number of restaurants and bars within walking distance of the Ferry Terminal, including the Dry Dock Cafe, Tavolino Pizza & Lounge, Crown & Anchor English Pub, and Congregation Coffee.

 Other Things to Do in New Orleans

-Now that you know all about Algiers, you can plan the rest of your trip.
+Now that you know all about Algiers, it’s time to plan the rest of your trip!